 A good honours degree or equivalent in a relevant subject, with a minimum of 50% content in an appropriate modern foreign language.
 Alternatively, native speakers require excellent communication skills in English.
 A second language to A level (or equivalent standard) in French, German or Spanish.
 Applicants offering only one foreign language are able to complete a short intensive Enhancement Course in French in order to achieve sufficient competence to teach a second language accurately and confidently at secondary level to at least Key Stage 3.
 GCSE Mathematics and English language at grade C (Grade 4) or above, or equivalent.
 All shortlisted applicants are subject to interview.
 All offers are subject to Enhanced Disclosure and Barring Service (DBS) clearance and Occupational Health clearance.
-All applicants must pass the National College for Teaching and Leadership's professional skills tests in literacy and numeracy before starting the course.
+All applicants must pass the Teaching Regulation Agency's professional skills tests in literacy and numeracy before starting the course.

 Months of entry

 If you're looking for a rewarding career where you can make a positive difference to other people's lives, teaching is a great choice – and on our PGCE courses, you'll gain you the skills and confidence you need to become an outstanding secondary school teacher.

 On this 1-year course, you'll be supported by our tutors and school-based mentors as you learn to plan and deliver lessons with strong subject knowledge, confidence and imagination, while reflecting on what it means to teach.

 Our teacher training programmes have been given an outstanding review from Ofsted and we've got excellent links with many schools in the region – so when you finish your course, you'll graduate with excellent career prospects, and eligibility for Qualified Teacher Status (QTS) too.

 What you'll experience